-Felicia Carbajal, executive director, Social Impact Center / founding member of Equity First Alliance
+Felicia Carbajal, community engagement director, Smart Pharm Research Group / Cage-Free Cannabis consultant / founding member of Equity First Alliance

 Equity First Alliance’s mission is to harness the political power of cannabis organizers that work at the intersection of the cannabis industry, racial equity, and reparative justice.
 That in and of itself is a revolutionary way of tackling stigma.
 To date, we have successfully hosted 18 clinics across the country with 298 people receiving services and 3 million dollars of public benefit total.

 Getting involved in creating a fair, just and equitable industry starts with supporting grassroots organizations, social equity-owned businesses, and smashing inequities by speaking up with you see them occurring.
 You can also get involved with Equity First Alliance by donating and signing onto our letter.
 Additionally, our Los Angeles organizing group meets every Tuesday, and we’d love to see you there!

 Jennifer Lujan, director of Social Impact, Eaze

 First, educate yourself on how on how the War on Drugs impacted communities, specifically communities of color.
 Then, dig into the kinds of brands and companies you support with your dollars.
 Do they support social impact initiatives that are working to repair the negative impacts or a support an underrepresented entrepreneur?